GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

 Typically, SF_TWO_OR_MORE_DRAWABLE means a script will combine the given drawables, say into another drawable by a binary operation.

-The "multilayer-capability" argument tells GIMP to enable the script's menu item when a user has selected the appropriate count of drawables.
+The "multilayer-capability" argument tells LIGMA to enable the script's menu item when a user has selected the appropriate count of drawables.

-#### Settings are handled by GIMP, not ScriptFu
+#### Settings are handled by LIGMA, not ScriptFu

-Scripts declared with script-fu-register-filter have settings that are persisted within and between Gimp sessions.
+Scripts declared with script-fu-register-filter have settings that are persisted within and between Ligma sessions.
 That is, the next time a user chooses the filter, the dialog will show the same settings as the last time they chose the filter.
-This is not true for v2 script-register-filter, where settings are only kept during a GIMP session.
+This is not true for v2 script-register-filter, where settings are only kept during a LIGMA session.

 The dialog for a script declared with script-fu-register-filter will also have buttons for resetting to initial or factory values of settings.